 What rats eat in the garden

-Rats aren’t fussy, if it smells nice and they can get their teeth into it they will eat it and this covers all the food that we eat ourselves and everything that we throw out as waste food.
-If they are around and they can get at it they will.
+Rats aren’t fussy.
+If it smells nice and they can get their teeth into it they will eat it.
+This includes all the food that we eat ourselves and everything that we throw out as waste-food.
+If they’re around and they can get at it they will.
 The thickness of a plastic bag will provide no barrier to them but if they have to get into a compost bin this may involve chewing through a thick wall of plastic or wood.

 This is something they will do if they know there is a good supply within.
 But with the nature of composting being what it is the food waste in a compost bin will very often rot faster than the rats can get out at it.
 So if you have a compost bin don’t allow excessive amounts of food waste to build-up in it that doesn’t rot down quickly.

 One of the reasons why a rat may want to chew its way into a compost bin is because it’s static.
 The compost bin never moves around and so every time they visit it’s always in the same place.
 Because of this they feel safe if they go inside.

 They don’t necessarily have to chew through the wall of the compost bin.
 They are very effective at tunnelling and it’s quite possible that they can dig down on one side in the ground and then tunnel their way up from in under.